sinai-dev/UnityExplorer/README.md

 **[MelonLoader] Game classes do not load / all non-Unity components show up as "UnityEngine.Component"**

-* Unsure of the cause of this issue, try with BepInEx and see if issue persists.
+* Unsure of the cause of this issue.
+Try with BepInEx, or create a mod which uses a class from `Assembly-CSharp` and load it alongside UnityExplorer.
 Seems to be an issue with MelonLoader not being able to do `Assembly.Load` on the unhollowed `Assembly-CSharp` for some reason, despite the fact that referencing the assembly from a mod and loading it that way works fine.

 # Features